tetsushijp/AEP-Hands-on-Labs/labs/fsi/Foundations/Schemas.md

       Here's where you can build your own Mixin or use a prior/similar Mixin object that conforms to your data.

-8. There are many out of the box Mixins already avaiable.
+8. There are many out of the box Mixins already available.

       ![Demo](./images/schemamixinpreview.png)